7-Year-Old Boy Takes Sole Care of His Paralyzed Father After His Mother Walks Out

 The heartbreaking story of a seven-year-old boy from Guizhou province who has taken care of his paralyzed father for the past year after watching his mother walk out on them has recently made waves online.

-, Ou Tongming, a 37-year-old laborer from Wangpu village in Guizhou province, fell from the second story of a house under construction in June of 2013.
+According to Youth Daily, Ou Tongming, a 37-year-old laborer from Wangpu village in Guizhou province, fell from the second story of a house under construction in June of 2013.

 Tongming’s wife and his son Ou Yanglin sent him to the hospital immediately.
 He was diagnosed with several rib fractures, vertebral fractures and a spinal cord injury which paralyzed him from the waist down.